Morning Call: Risk appetite picks up on G20 hopes

 Senior Editor, Saxo Bank

-Summary: Gold and the yen are trading lower as the European session opens, while gold and oil are trading higher on hopes that the G20 meeting will produce a trade deal between the US and China.
-Click here to hear more from our #SaxoStrats on today's Morning Call.
+Summary: Gold and the yen are trading lower as the European session opens, while stocks and oil are trading higher on hopes that the G20 meeting will produce a trade deal between the US and China.
+Listen in to our #SaxoStrats on today's Morning Call for more.

 - Winter is coming to the financial markets as central banks are tightening their grip.
 How spring will look is still a question.

 European energy crisis: it will get worse before it gets betterThe winter in Europe will be tough, but whether the result is political chaos or sustainable, innovative solutions is still undecided.

 A difficult and volatile quarter awaitsAs the year draws to an end, commodities continue to be at centre stage of the world with growth pockets political uncertainty.

 The bright side: crises drive innovationThe positive spin on crises is that they come with solutions.
 It is worrisome that deglobalisation may be a response to this crisis.